vedbulsara04/vedbulsara04/README.md

 ## 💫 About Me

-👉🏼 <a href="https://vedbulsara.netlify.app/">My Website</a> 👈🏼<br>
+👉🏼 <a href="https://vedbulsara.netlify.app/">Visit My Website</a> 👈🏼<br>
 🌱 I’m currently pursuing B.Tech in Computer Engineering<br>
 💼 Wanna colab on Projects? do reach my  <a href="mailto:vedbulsara7@gmail.com">email</a><br>
-👨‍💻 I am currently upgrading my skills in Scripting for automation & hacking using Python, Bash & Powershell;<br> Upskilling in Cloud Computing, DevOps, Computer Networks & Cyber-Security.<br>
+👨‍💻 I am currently upskilling in scripting for automation using Python, Bash & Powershell;<br> Cloud Computing, DevOps, Computer Networks & Cyber-Security.<br>
-🎯 My interests are Cloud Computing & Network Security<br>⚡ Fun fact : There are HIDDEN BLESSINGS in EVERY STRUGGLE💫
+🎯 My interests are Cloud Computing & DevOps<br>⚡ Fun fact : There are HIDDEN BLESSINGS in EVERY STRUGGLE💫

 ## 🌐 Socials